Gervinho’s Parma relegated after Torino defeat | Goal.com

 Cote d’Ivoire international Gervinho was in action from start to finish, yet he could not rescue his team from losing for the 10th time away from home in the 2020-21 season.

-Parma’s relegation was confirmed at the final whistle, as they remain in the 19th position of the Italian elite division table on 20 points with only four matches remaining.
+Parma’s relegation was confirmed at the final whistle, as they remain in the 19th position of the Serie A table on 20 points with only four matches remaining.

 They join Simeon Nwankwo’s Crotone in the second tier as they can no longer mathematically make up the gap to escape the drop.

-Either Benevento, Cagliari, Spezie or Torino will complete the team that will begin life in Serie B next term.
+Either Benevento, Cagliari, Spezie or Torino will complete the teams that will begin life in Serie B next term.

 D'Aversa's team has only won a total of three games all season, conceding 71 goals while only managing to score a measly 36 at the other end of the pitch.